Armenian startup ecosystem: open secrets, big opportunities

-Armenia is a rising star of tech entrepreneurship targeting to be one of the top among next generation technology hubs.
+Armenia is a rising star of tech entrepreneurship targeting to be one of the top among next-generation technology hubs.
 Think of Armenian tech as an opportunity to invest in a promising startup.
-It has a great team with reliable track record and a clear focus on succeeding globally.
+It has a great team with a reliable track record and a clear focus on succeeding globally.

-The Cold War left a heritage of leadership in chips design, defense electronics and nuclear energy.
-Modern educational programs launching in top universities, presence of multinational companies, and inspiring developments in setting up cutting edge research in fields of AI, quantum computing and other gives rise to a competitive talent pool.
+The Cold War left a heritage of leadership in chips design, defense electronics, and nuclear energy.
+Modern educational programs launching in top universities, the presence of multinational companies, and inspiring developments in setting up cutting edge research in fields of AI, quantum computing, and others gives rise to a competitive talent pool.

 Why invest in Armenia now?